MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-compliance.md

 For those more familiar with spreadsheet-based regulatory analysis, another approach is to download the template for each respective assessment using the Templates listing.
 The downloaded templates list both the regulatory as well as technical control information for each template and may be easier for certain roles to navigate/filter and to generate business-specific views.

 You can also add a new template customized for your organization based on an existing template, using **Add Template**.
-This requires that you download a template of choice (e.g. HIPAA/HITECH)), then modify it for your purposes and upload back into the Compliance Manager tool, where it will now drive assessments and scoring similar to other templates and assessments as part of the overall Compliance Manager and Compliance Score toolset.
+This requires that you download a template of choice (such as HIPAA/HITECH)), then modify it for your purposes and upload back into the Compliance Manager tool, where it will now drive assessments and scoring similar to other templates and assessments as part of the overall Compliance Manager and Compliance Score toolset.

 >[!Tip]
 >if dealing with a large number of regulations or overlapping improvement actions, consider downloading each respective template and combining the data sets, removing improvement actions or control types that do not apply to your organization, and re-uploading.
 This may be easier than navigating every control info section and marking each as out of scope.